Ph.D. Program

 Program of Study

-The curriculum in Pharmacology & Therapeutics is designed to prepare students for gainful employment in several major areas, including academic science, pharmaceutical/biotech industry, and regulatory affairs.
+The curriculum in Pharmacology & Therapeutics is designed to prepare students for gainful employment in several major areas, including academic science, pharmaceutical/biotech industry, regulatory agencies or law.

 Gaining Knowledge